gjermundgaraba/bjaanes.github.io/_posts/2015-07-05-how-i-dealt-with-my-shoulder-tendonitis.md

 When you do sit down and work, get up every 30 minutes or so and move around.
 Roll your shoulders and walk around.
 Get blood flowing.

-It&#8217;s also very beneficial for health and productivity, so thats good!
+It's also very beneficial for health and productivity, so thats good!
 I actually wrote a little bit about that recently: <a href="http://maximumdeveloper.com/why-its-so-important-to-stand-up/" target="_blank">Why it’s so important to stand up</a>

 &nbsp;